FrederikTobner/slang/tests/README.md

 # End-to-End Tests

-This directory contains comprehensive end-to-end tests for the Slang programming language interpreter.
+This directory contains end-to-end tests for the Slang programming language interpreter.
 These tests validate the complete compilation and execution pipeline, from source code parsing through bytecode generation to final program execution.

 ## Overview